-Santa Barbara County is considered a high cost area.
+Santa Barbara County is considered a high-cost area.
 Compared to the rest of the country, Santa Barbara County's cost of living is 68% higher than the U.S. average.
 Santa Barbara County housing marketing is quite high.
-The average home is currently selling for $375,000.
-The average rental cost for a one bedroom apartment is $1,400.
+The median price listings for homes in Lompoc, CA are $560,000.00.
+The average rental cost for a two-bedroom apartment is $2300.00.

 Unexploded ammunition may be found on the base.
 It is important to inform family members and guests to not touch anything that looks suspicious and to report it to Explosive Ordinance Disposal at 805-605-1374, during duty hours, or 805-606-9961 during non-duty hours.
 This information is briefed at the Newcomer's Orientation, and spouses are encouraged to attend.